aws-samples/devsecops-quickstart/README.md

 $ pip install -r requirements.txt
 ```

+# Bootstrap

-Update `cdk.json` witn account and region values for deployment of toolchain and Dev stacks.
-Optionally,
+Update `cdk.json` with account number and region values to be used for toolchain, Dev, QA, and Prod deployments.
-uncomment and update QA and Prod stages if you want to do multi-account deployments.
+The toolchain account will host all the required tools deployed by this quick start.
+The Dev/QA/Prod accounts will
+be used as target accounts for deployment of your application(s).

 Bootstrap the toolchain account.
 You only need to do this one time per environment where you want
 to deploy CDK applications.